THE IMPORTANCE OF FOOD IN HEART HEALTH

 Avoid excessive consumption of sugary foods, fruit and fruit juices: A diet rich in sugars is not appropriate for the heart.
 Excess calories can lead to obesity, as well as promote the development of cholesterol and triglycerides.

 Fruit is highly recommended, because in addition to carbohydrates, it contains many vitamins and minerals that are essential for health.
 However, a too high and continued use of this food group can cause the increase of cholesterol and triglycerides with the risk of cardiovascular disease.
-(More information on the problems of excessive consumption of fruit fructose Properties)

 More information about heart failure natural treatments in the listing above.